About the Program

 Nikki Jones, Associate Professor.
 African American communities, policing, racial/gender disparities and the criminal justice system, violence and violence interventions.

 Sam A. Mchombo, Associate Professor.
 African languages, linguistics, political development, sports and politics, national identity, globalization .

 G. Ugo Nwokeji, Associate Professor.
 Atlantic slave trade, historical demography, African history and political economy, oil and gas policy .

 Tianna Paschel, Assistant Professor.
 Racial ideology, politics and globalization in Latin America, Black political subjects, transnationalism .

 John Powell, Professor.
 Civil rights and civil liberties, structural racialization, racial justice and regionalism, concentrated poverty and urban sprawl, opportunity based housing, voting rights, affirmative action in the United States, South Africa and Brazil, racial and ethnic identity, spirituality and social justice, and the needs of citizens in a democratic society.

 Leigh Raiford, Associate Professor.
 Social movements, visual culture, memory, photography, African American history and culture.

 Darieck Scott, Associate Professor.
 20th and 21st century African American literature, creative writing, queer theory, and LGBTQ studies, race, gender and sexuality in fantasy, science fiction, and comic books .

 Janelle Scott, Associate Professor.
 Educational policy, charter schools, politics of education, race and education, school choice, desegregation, philanthropy and education, advocacy.

-Stephen Small, Professor.
+Stephen Small, Associate Professor.
 Public history, collective memory, African diaspora in Europe.